PsVenom/GPT-discord/README.md

 - Paste your `bot token` and `openai api key` in the .env file
 - Run `bot.py` and the bot should be online
 - To enable tts, you'll have to manually install ffmpeg by following [this](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/) tutorial
+- To use a custom GPT-3 engine, edit the variable in line 32 of [main.py](main.py).
+Replace the existing value with a model name from [here](https://beta.openai.com/docs/models/gpt-3)